Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Methodology

 \subsubsection{Training Strategy}

-Training both the map- and data-sections in the high-resolution InversionNet as shown in Figure~\ref{fig:fcn_full_net2} can be technically challenging due to the different physical properties of inputs.
-A straight-forward training strategy to train our high-resolution InversionNet simultaneously can lead to an unbalanced convergence, meaning that one section of the network would dominate the training procedure over the other section.
-To mitigate this issue, we design a two-step alternative training scheme:
+Training both the model- and data-parts in the High-resolution InversionNet as shown in Figure~\ref{fig:fcn_full_net2} can be technically challenging due to the different physical properties of inputs.
+A straight-forward training strategy to train our High-resolution InversionNet simultaneously can lead to an unbalanced convergence, meaning that one part of the network would dominate the training procedure over the other part.
+To mitigate this issue, we design a two-step alternate training scheme:

-\begin{enumerate}[i.] \item Fix the parameters in the red box and update the parameters in the blue box and the decoder so that the low-frequency information of the velocity map can be leveraged in the learning process.
+\begin{enumerate}[i.] \item Fix the parameters in the red box and update the parameters in the blue box and the decoder so that the low-frequency information of the velocity model can be leveraged in the learning process.

 \item Fix the parameters in the blue box and update the parameters in the red box and the decoder.
-Similar with the conventional FWI, the data residual are used to update the velocity map to reconstruct the high frequency information. \end{enumerate} We alternatively iterate the training procedure between Steps~1 and 2.
-Once the training is completed, our high-resolution InversionNet can be used to infer subsurface velocity map with an initial guess from the low-resolution InversionNet and the data differences.
+Similar to conventional FWI, the data residual is used to update the velocity model to reconstruct the high frequency information. \end{enumerate} We alternate the training procedure between Steps~1 and 2.
+Once the training is completed, our High-resolution InversionNet can be used to infer subsurface velocity model with an initial guess from the Low-resolution InversionNet and the data differences.